Ilya-Nalivaiko/SLAM_CARV/README.md

 ```
 localhost:5900
 ```
+Note that the Docker host uses X11.
+If you are connecing on a Wayland client, you may experience visual glitches on some VNC viewers (one that seems to avoid issues is Remmina, so try using that if you experience issues)

 4. right click anywhere, and open a shell.
 You will need several of these
 ```
 Application >> Shells >> Bash